benedekaibas/aquatic-robot/src/documents/sensor_scanner.md

 command in the terminal `python sensor_scanner.py`.
 Once you run the command you should be able to see the readings of the sensor.

+## Sensors and their addresses

+Each sensor has a different hexadecimal address.
+We should know each sensor's address in order to get access to them and also when we need to troubleshoot this information can be helpful.
+Below you can read each sensor's address in hexadecimal value.
+Also if you take a look at the `sensor_scanner.py` file you can see how to addresses are handled/processed.

+- Addresses of the sensors:

+- 1) pH: 0x63
+- 2) Dissolved Oxygen: 0x61
+- 3) ORP: 0x62
+- 4) EC: 0x64
+- 5) RTD: 0x68

 ## Error messages

 The `sensor_scanner` file is written in a way to handle errors in a proper way.
 In some cases it gives error messages